Back

 • How do users interact with similar apps?
 Which features do they use the most?

 After answering the questions, form an app concept.
-Ask yourself: how to make sure your vision meets the needs of the audience?
-To do this, ask friends or a focus group, test your hypotheticals.
+Ask yourself: how to ensure your vision meets the needs of the audience?
+To do this, ask friends or a focus group, and test your hypothesis.

-This is when a UI/UX designer creates all the buttons, icons, text fields, and the way of their interaction.
-Here at Purrweb this step results in ready-to-develop app layouts + UI-kit for developers.
+This is when a UI/UX designer creates all the buttons, icons, text fields, and determines how they will interact.
+Here at Purrweb, this step results in ready-to-develop app layouts + UI-kit for developers.

 Now it’s time to code your social media app.
-This step will require a proficient team of mobile developers if you want it to be quick and of good quality.
+This step will require a proficient team of mobile developers if you want it to be of good quality and run quickly.

 The platforms your app will work on affect this step drastically.
-You can develop for iOS and Android separately or you can opt for cross-platform development.
-This will win you time and money while slightly decreasing performance.
+You can develop for iOS and Android separately or you can opt for a cross-platform development process.
+This will save you time and money while slightly decreasing performance.
 If you want to reach a large audience and save your budget our React Native development team will help you accomplish just that.

 Step 5.
 Fix bugs and smoothen performance